First-order and interior-point methods for entanglement detection: Appendix

 \subsection{Pathological instances and a natural preconditioning antidote}

-The above seven examples of entangled states are all detectable via $\PST_2$ with the IPM and base configurations.
+The above examples of entangled states are all detectable via $\PST_2$ with the IPM and base configurations.
 As it is discussed in \cite{DohertyParriloEA04}, for all $k=2,3,\dots$ there is a canonical construction that transforms an entangled and PPT state into another entangled state that belongs to $\DPS_k$ and thus also to $\PST_k$.
-The transformation is as follows: for $\gamma > 0$ let $D_\gamma := \text{diag}(1,\gamma,\cdots,\gamma)$ and
+The transformation is as follows: for $\gamma > 0$ let $D_\gamma := \text{diag}(1,\gamma,\dots,\gamma)$ and

 where $c>0$ is a normalization constant such that $\text{trace}(\rho_{\gamma})=1$.
-Our numerical confirm that indeed this transformation may convert entangled states into states that are not detectable via $\PST_k$.
+Our numerical experiments confirm that indeed this transformation may convert entangled states into states that are not detectable via $\PST_k$. \blue{More precisely, if $\rho$ is the qutrit state with $\alpha = 1.9$ and $\gamma = 0.3$ then the entanglement of $\rho_\gamma$ is not detectable via $\PST_2$ or even the tighter $\DPS_2$.
+The entanglement of $\rho_\gamma$ is detectable via both $\PST_3$ or $\DPS_3$.
+Detection via $\PST_3$ is substantially faster than via $\DPS_3$ (one or two seconds versus several minutes).}

-The difficulty induced by the above type is transformation can be intuitively explained by noticing that the transformed state $\rho_{\gamma}$ is deliberately lopsided which would typically pose numerical challenges, akin to the challenge of solving a large system of equations that are almost linearly independent.
-This observation suggests the following simple {\em preconditioning} procedure.
+The above transformation suggests the following simple {\em preconditioning} procedure.
 Suppose $\rho\in \HC_{ab}$ is a density operator and we want to detect if $\rho$ is entangled.
 First, compute $\rho_b = \Tr_a(\rho)$.
 We can assume $\rho_b$ is full rank and thus non-singular as otherwise the problem can be reduced to a lower dimensional subspace of $\HC_b$.
 Under that assumption, consider the {\em preconditioned state}